-“There is a very good reason why drug companies spend billions of dollars on their sales and promotional efforts: the strategy works,” said James D. Young, an attorney for Morgan & Morgan.
+“There is a very good reason why drug companies spend billions of dollars on their sales and promotional efforts: the strategy works,” said James D. Young, an attorney for ClassAction.com.

 Branded Drugs Not More Effective Than Generics

-Name brand drugs, in spite of their higher price tag, do not work any better than generics, research indicates.
+Despite their higher price tag, name brand drugs do not work any better than generics, according to research.
 There also isn’t much difference between name brand and generic drugs in terms of patient satisfaction.

 Generic drugs, furthermore, may have a better-understood safety profile.
 In order to be sold as generics, drugs must be on the market for many years, and this real world use is very effective at picking up on potential side effects.
 The safety of newer drugs, on the other hand, is largely based on clinical trials with smaller population sizes that may underrepresent poor patient outcomes in the real world.